Where is Annapurna Circuit Trek?

 What will be the best preparation for Annapurna Circuit Trekking?

 This is like any other high-altitude trekking with least -5 to -20 degree C temperature preparation.
-Must have multiple synthetic full sleeve inner, couple of fleece, down jacket which can sustain -20 degrees and a wind breaker.
-A good comfortable trekking boot will be great but keds are fine too.
-But if the valley and the slope covered with snow especially around Thorong La pass then a good trekking boot can be plugged in to a crampon, so it’s useful.
+Must have multiple synthetic full sleeve inner, couple of fleece, down jacket which can sustain -20 degrees and a windbreaker.
+A good comfortable trekking boot will be great and waterproof trekking boot will be awesome on snowy season.
+If the valley and the slope covered with snow especially around Thorong La pass then a good trekking boot will need to be plugged in to a crampon, so it’s useful.
 Trekking pole is always handy when you are in a narrow path on a slope on a snow-covered trek.
-Above everything you will need a comfortable and least 55L trekking backpack and comfortable hiking boot (water resistant will be great).
+Above everything you will need a comfortable and least 55L hiking backpack and comfortable hiking boot (water resistant will be great).

 Do all lodge have electric power and WiFi ?

-Most of them and some are doesn’t, but that relates to another topic that will explain which type of lodge / guest house / cottage you should get in, that will we discuss after this.
-Most of the lodges have Electric Power which you can use to recharge your phone and camera batteries which or without cost.
-And for WiFi there are lot less but you have to search for the lodges which has those and they actually put a WiFi sign over their Doors, Main Gates and Signboards.
+Most of them are and some them doesn’t, but that relates to another topic that will explain which type of lodge / guest house / cottage you should get in, that will we discuss after this.
+Most of the lodges have Electric Power which you can use to recharge your phone and camera batteries with or without paying.
+And for WiFi, there are lot less but you have to search for the lodges which has those and they actually put a WiFi sign over their Doors, Main Gates and Signboards.

 Where should I stay and which is better?

-For those who are looking to stay free with just eating lunch and dinner, you first have to ask the lodge owner humbly respectfully that if you have food would they willing to let you guys stay free or not.
+For those who are looking to stay free with just eating lunch and dinner, you have to ask the lodge owner humbly respectfully about that.
 Please don’t just start bargain at first shot!
 Introduce yourself and try to be friend with them, greet them and have a chit-chat before you spell the beans.
 You might get a WiFi lodge for free staying if you just convince them, remember it just does not work like a Retail Price.
 Few years back a female lodge owner was chasing a tourist to beat up because she became so angry that the tourist asked to stay free.
-That video was viral in thetelegraph and it’s true.
+That video was viral in the telegraph and it’s true.
 So please be humble and friendly with them before you ask for the favor and don’t get me wrong it does work 100% all the times.

 Ok, so which lodge is the best value according to the bucks?
 Usually the best lodges stays at the end of the village.
 So don’t just fall for the colorful and all the WiFi sign.
 Please hang around and see what are the options and usually free staying for food type lodge are situated near the end of the village.